pingswept/micropropro/content/logistics/syllabus.md

 ## This is a new course, so we are attaching the wings to the plane as the plane is accelerating down the runway.

+If you see weird references to ME 30, that's because this website is based off the ME 30 website, and I'm still revising it.

 ## Course description

 Project-based investigation of embedded systems programming in C and assembly.
 Distributed version control.
 Building firmware, bootloaders, and watchdogs.
 Microcontroller hardware peripherals, with emphasis on the Arduino and Raspberry Pi families.
 TCP/IP, ARP, 802.1x protocols and packet sniffing.
 Independent final project of student’s choosing.